Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 How does a Fer-de-Lance appear, then?
 Well, these snakes typically have dark markings on an olive-green background.

-Nevertheless, the coloration varies based on the animal’s environment.
-They can get as big as 9 feet long and have a head shaped like a ‘V’ (like a spearhead).
+Nevertheless, the coloration varies depending on the animal’s environment.
+They can grow to as big as 9 feet long and have a head shaped like a ‘V’ (like a spearhead).

 What’s the most frightful aspect?
 Well, a human could be killed by a dose of 50 mg!